4 Signs of a Heat Pump That’s Low on Refrigerant

 If the bill seems significantly higher than normal, there could be a problem with your heat pump’s efficiency due to low refrigerant levels.
 This can cause the unit to have to work harder and longer than usual to keep your house at a comfortable temperature, which will drive up your energy bills.

 Air bubbles forming in the system due to insufficient pressure or not enough fluid causes a gurgling sound.
 If you hear this sound coming from your heat pump, it’s best to get it checked out immediately.
 Ignoring this can lead to more expensive HVAC repairs down the road.

 When there isn’t enough refrigerant present within the system, it can cause short-cycling.
 Short-cycling occurs when the compressor cycles on and off quickly due to insufficient pressure within the system caused by too little refrigerant.
 Continuing to operate a short-cycling system will waste energy and money.

-Contact Ted’s HVAC if you’re looking for heat pump installation or repair services in Mebane, NC.
+Contact Ted’s HVAC, Plumbing & Electrical if you’re looking for heat pump installation or repair services in Mebane, NC.
 Our qualified team is always ready to help you.